lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_skills.md

 You can configure the list of Action Skills, specifying a name, description and linked Attribute for each.

+    - name: Alertness
+      desc: Noticing things and being aware of your surroundings.
+      linked_attr: Perception
+    - name: Athletics
+      desc: General running, jumping, climbing, etc.
+      linked_attr: Brawn

-You may optionally specify a list of specialties for a skill, with the names separated by commas.
+You may optionally specify a list of specialties for a skill.

-> **Tip*:*  Having a lot of Action Skills is not advised.
-However, if you run out of empty boxes, just save the skill list, leave the screen and come back in.
-More empty boxes will be there.
+    - name: Medicine
+      desc: Tending to the ill and injured.
+      linked_attr: Wits
+      specialties:
+      - Doctor
+      - Surgeon

 ## Languages

 You can configure the list of Langauges, specifying a name and description for each.

+    - name: Standard
+      desc: Spoken across the colonies.
+    - name: Gemenese
+      desc: Dead language known by academics and religious scholars.

 ### Starting Languages

-You can specify the languages that everyone should start the game Fluent at, separated by commas.
+You can specify the languages that everyone should start the game Fluent at.
+List one language per line, with dashes in front.
+For example:

+    - Standard

 > **Tip:** Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total.